Last updated: May 2026

 For your bottom line:

 Customers never see their order as an international shipment.
-Tracking activates immediately for customers and is handed off to familiar North American carriers for the last mile.
+Tracking activates immediately and hands off to familiar North American carriers for the last mile.
 For the customer, the experience looks and feels like a standard domestic delivery.

 Many brands prefer not to reveal where products are sourced or manufactured.
 Direct fulfillment supports this preference.
-When packages land in-country, a domestic last mile tracking sticker is applied.
+When packages land in-country, the team applies a domestic last-mile tracking sticker.
 Customers only see updates from their local carrier and not the overseas origin unless a brand chooses to disclose it.
 This matters for brands positioning themselves as premium or domestic-focused without explicitly stating manufacturing origin.

 What this means for customer trust: